 Physical activity requires energy.
 The more intense (higher speed), or longer the duration of the activity, the higher the rate of energy used.

-You'll only discover how far, and how fast you can go, if your 'energy tanks in muscle and liver' are stocked-up.
-As a rule for pre-event meals, you should eat a low-fat, carbohydrate-rich meal, which is low in fibre and easy to digest, 3-4 hours before your exercise (e.g. pasta with low-fat tomato sauce, cold or hot cereal with banana, honey and low-fat yoghurt).
+You'll only discover how far you can push your limits, if your 'energy tanks in muscle and liver' are stocked-up.
+As a rule for pre-event meals, you should eat a low-fat, carbohydrate-rich meal, which is low in fibre and easy to digest, 3-4 hours before your exercise (e.g. pasta with low-fat tomato sauce, cold or hot cereal with banana and honey).

 Small carbohydrate-rich snacks (e.g. PowerBar ENERGIZE Bars, or POWERGEL Shots; or a ripe banana, or toast with honey) should be taken up to 1 hour before.
-If you tend to suffer from pre-competition jitters and/or don't feel like eating, then try liquid carbohydrate sources instead (i.e. isotonic drink or a gel dissolved in water).
+If you tend to suffer from pre-competition jitters and/or don't feel like eating, then try liquid carbohydrate sources instead (i.e. gel dissolved in water).

 When your glycogen stores are depleted, you are not able to continue your exercise at a high intensity.
 Therefore, you need to provide your body with the right source, and right amount of carbohydrate, during prolonged running and cycling activities.